Do period pants smell?

 We hope you've enjoyed our Cheeky guide on whether period pants smell and that if you haven't tried a pair yet, you feel more confident to.
 If you enjoyed this, we think you would like these blogs on -

 or have a browse of all our blogs!

-As always, if you're unsure of what you need to make the switch, please do drop the team a line or use the online chat function.
-The team all use the products themselves and just LOVE to chat pee poo and periods, all day long, nothing is TMI and we all love to overshare based on our own experiences...
+As always, if you're unsure of what you need to make the switch to leak proof period pants, please do drop the team a line or use the online chat function.
+The team all use the products themselves and just LOVE to help people make the switch, nothing is TMI and we all love to overshare based on our own experiences...